lscalese/iris-config-copy/README.md

 zpm "install config-copy"
 ```

-Non ZPM users should import and compile ./dist/config-copy_for_IRIS.xml file on IRIS instance or ./config-copy_for_HealthShare.xml on HealthShare instance.
+Non ZPM users should import and compile [config-copy_for_IRIS.xml](https://github.com/lscalese/iris-config-copy/blob/master/dist/config-copy_for_IRIS.xml) or [config-copy_for_HealthShare.xml](https://github.com/lscalese/iris-config-copy/blob/master/dist/config-copy_for_HealthShare.xml) if you use HealthShare and not IRIS yet.

 On the source instance we need to create a web application used by the target instance to retrieve the configuration.